daeh/zotero-markdb-connect/README.md

 - Download the plugin (the .xpi file) from the latest release: https://github.com/daeh/zotero-obsidian-citations/releases
 - To download the .xpi file, right click it and select 'Save link as'
-- Run Zotero (version 5.x)
+- Run Zotero (version 5.x or 6.x)
 - Go to `Tools -> Add-ons`
 - `Install Add-on From File`
-- Choose the file `zotero-obsidian-citations-0.0.14.xpi`
+- Choose the file `zotero-obsidian-citations-0.0.15.xpi`
 - Restart Zotero

 ## Setup